joaquinobed/TimeZoneCity/README.md

 * generates HTML code for timezone select with customizable configuration
 * validates a timezone
 * returns time offset in seconds for given timezone
-* returns information for given timezone
+* returns information for given timezone (see below 🎉)
-* tells whether DST is observed
 * returns Google Maps API `place_id` for given timezone
-* returns abbreviation for given timezone (CEST, BST, GMT, EST)
+* returns 3-5 character abbreviation for given timezone (CEST, BST, GMT, EST).
+This works where the native PHP DateTimeZone fails!

 Each zone includes these details:
-* timezone
+* timezone db name
+* 3-5 character abbreviation (both standard and daylight time) 🎉
+* full name of time zone (both standard and daylight time) 🎉
-* offset in hours (useful for sorting)
+* offset in hours (both standard and daylight time; useful for sorting) 🎉
-* offset formatted for SELECT html
 * place name
 * Google Maps API `place_id` (useful for translation of place name)
 * region code